Category Archives: Niger–Congo

 KiswahiliEnglish

 Wana matunda.
-They have fruit.
+Today we have a guest.

 Huna mipira.
-They don’t have parents.
+They have fruit.

 Hawana wazazi.
-Today we have a guest.
+They have a table.

 Wana meza.
 We don’t have goat meat.